 The sign of anointing imprints a spiritual seal on those who are Confirmed, marking the Christian in his or her total dedication to Christ and in the eternal promise of divine protection in the time of great eschatological trial (see Revelation 7: 2-4).

-The Sacrament of Confirmation is been celebrated at different ages in different places.
-Indeed, the standard of Church law is set between the "age of reason" (approximately First Communion age) and the age of 16, with final determination left to the discretion of the local bishop or even the pastor.
-At St. Aloysius, Confirmation is typically celebrated with young men and women of approximately junior high-school age.
+The Sacrament of Confirmation has been celebrated at different ages in different places.
+Indeed, the standard of Church law is set at 'the age of reason" (approximately First Communion age), with final determination left to the discretion of the local bishop or even the pastor.
+At our parish, Confirmation - under the Restored Order of the Sacraments - is celebrated in 3rd Grade.
 It is this age when our young people are in special need of the grace to live their lives in witness to the faith they received at Baptism.
 While Confirmation is not, strictly speaking, a sacrament of Christian maturity, it is an opportunity for our young people to internalize the faith in a way they may not have previously considered as they accept their baptismal call in a new, visible, and public way.
 Confirmation is also not a sacrament of "graduation", signifying the completion of Christian formation or education.
 Those who are confirmed are called even more to live a life of conversion, worship, service, and evangelization.
 Those who do not intend to grow as Christians after receiving Confirmation might want to delay Confirmation or reconsider why they are being confirmed so that they are will not be found responsible for the poor use of God's grace conferred in this sacrament.

 Candidates for Confirmation are presented to the Church by a sponsor- one who vouches for the preparation of the candidate and promises to assist them in their Christian growth.
 It is recommended that sponsors for Confirmation be the same sponsors as were selected for Baptism.